 Leigh Academies Trust is the Admissions Authority of the Academy.
 Applications for places will be made in accordance with Kent County Council’s co-ordinated admissions scheme and timetable.

-The son or daughter of a member of staff who has been employed at the academy for two or more years at the time at which the application for admission to the academy is made, or who has been recruited to fill a vacant post at the academy for which there is a demonstrable skill shortage.
-For this criteria son or daughter means a child who lives in the same house as the member of staff, including a natural son or daughter, an adopted child, stepson or daughter, or foster child.
+The child of a member of staff who has been employed at the academy for two or more years at the time at which the application for admission to the academy is made, or who has been recruited to fill a vacant post at the academy for which there is a demonstrable skill shortage.
+For this criteria ‘child of a teaching staff member’ means a child who lives in the same house as the member of staff, including a natural son or daughter, an adopted child, stepson or daughter, or foster child.
 Children residing in the same households as part of an extended family, such as cousins, will not be eligible under this criterion.
 If children come from multiple births (twins, triplets, etc.) and the Academy would reach its Published Admission Number (PAN) after admitting one or more, but before admitting all of those children, the Academy will offer a place to each of the children, even if doing so takes the academy above its PAN.
 If the admissions are to Year R, and so result in a breach of class size legislation, the additional pupil(s) will be treated as “excepted” for a period of one year, in line with the School Admission Code.

 Medical and social reasons will be applied in accordance with the Academy’s legal obligations, in particular those under the Equality Act 2010.
 Priority will be given to those children whose medical or social reasons mean they have a demonstrable and significant need to attend the Academy.
 Equally this priority will apply to children whose parents’/guardians’, medical or social needs means that they have a demonstrable and significant need to attend the Academy.
 Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner, and submitted at the time of application.

-Applications eligible under criteria 1 – 3 are each ranked in order of nearness of the child’s home to the Academy, using the method given in criterion 4.
+Applications eligible under criteria 1 – 4 are each ranked in order of proximity of the child’s home to the Academy, using the method given in criterion 5.